Sumurun: Plot

 A company of travelling performers arrive at a fictional oriental city.
 It includes the beautiful dancer Yannaia, the hunchback clown Yeggar who is lovesick for Yannaia and the Old Lady who loves Yeggar.
 The slave trader Achmed wants to sell Yannaia to the Sheik for his harem.
 At the Palace, the Sheik finds out that his favourite, Sumurun, is in love with Nur-Al Din, the handsome clothes merchant.
 He wants to condemn her to death but his son obtains her pardon.
 After seeing Yannaia dancing, the Sheik is keen to buy her.
 Yeggar is desperate and takes a magic pill which makes him look dead.
 His body is hidden in a chest.
 The women from the harem come to Nur-Al Din's shop and hide him in a chest so that he can be brought into the Palace.
 The chest containing Yeggar's body is also brought to the Palace and the Old Lady manages to revive him.
-The Sheik finds Yannaia making love to his son and kills both of them.
-He then finds Sumurun making love to Nur-Al Din and wants to kill them but he is stabbed in the back by Yeggar.
+The Sheik finds Yannaia having sex with his son and kills both of them.
+He then finds Sumurun having sex with Nur-Al Din and wants to kill them but he is stabbed in the back by Yeggar.